-At start-up, a node has a random atom assigned as its magic cookie and the cookie of other nodes is assumed to be nocookie.
+At start-up, a node has a random atom assigned as its default magic cookie and the cookie of other nodes is assumed to be nocookie.
 The first action of the Erlang network authentication server (auth) is then to read a file named \$HOME/.erlang.cookie.
 If the file does not exist, it is created.
-The UNIX permissions mode of the file is set to octal 400 (read-only by user) and its contents are a random string.
-An atom Cookie is created from the contents of the file and the cookie of the local node is set to this using erlang:set_cookie(node(), Cookie).
-This also makes the local node assume that all other nodes have the same cookie Cookie.
+The UNIX permissions mode of the file is set to octal 400 (read-only by user) and its content is a random string.
+An atom Cookie is created from the contents of the file and the cookie of the local node is set to this using erlang:set_cookie(Cookie).
+This sets the default cookie that the local node will use for all other nodes.

-Thus, groups of users with identical cookie files get Erlang nodes that can communicate freely and without interference from the magic cookie system.
-Users who want to run nodes on separate file systems must make certain that their cookie files are identical on the different file systems.
+Thus, groups of users with identical cookie files get Erlang nodes that can communicate freely since they use the same magic cookie.
+Users who want to run nodes where the cookie files are on different file systems must make certain that their cookie files are identical.

-For a node Node1 with magic cookie Cookie to be able to connect to, or accept a connection from, another node Node2 with a different cookie DiffCookie, the function erlang:set_cookie(Node2, DiffCookie) must first be called at Node1.
-Distributed systems with multiple user IDs can be handled in this way.
+For a node Node1 using magic cookie to be able to connect to, and to accept a connection from, another node Node2 that uses a different cookie DiffCookie, the function erlang:set_cookie(Node2, DiffCookie) must first be called at Node1.
+Distributed systems with multiple home directories (differing cookie files) can be handled in this way.